Dieter Rubach

-Dieter Rubach (born 28 April 1955 in Solingen) is a German bass player, composer, engineer and producer.
+Dieter Rubach (born 28 April 1955) is a German bass player, composer, engineer and producer.

 Life and career

 In the early 1970s, Rubach joined the heavy metal band Accept, first on keyboards, later on bass until he left in 1978 and was succeeded by Peter Baltes.
 In 1983, after leaving the German pop band Lichtblick, he formed his own hard rock band Bad Steve, along with other ex-Accept members like Frank Friedrich and Jan Koemmet, who left the band after their albums Breaker and Restless And Wild.
 Rumors and pictures say that 3 other Accept members (Jörg Fischer, Stefan Kaufmann and Hansi Heitzer) also played with Bad Steve.